Maltese: Temperament, Care & Lifespan

 Do Maltese shed?

 Maltese are considered a low-shedding breed.
 Their single-layer silky coat lacks a dense undercoat, which significantly reduces loose hair on furniture and clothing compared to double-coated breeds.
 They are sometimes described as hypoallergenic, though no dog breed is truly allergen-free — individual reactions vary.
+For a broader comparison of low-shedding breeds and allergy considerations, see Low-Shedding & Allergy-Friendly Dogs.

 Grooming routine